Everyone deserves to know their immigrant ancestors

 • You will have done your part to unearth and make accessible any information about enslaved people to those who have been searching for it

-• A full research report, complete with all source information, articles, and links to images
+• Full research report, complete with all source information, articles, and links to images

 Want to find out more, or already know you want to work with me?